AthinaDavari/Lab_Assignments_Applied_Engineering/unittesting/README.md

 - [Apache Maven](https://maven.apache.org/download.cgi)

 ### Installing
-A step by step instructions on how to run the unittesting tests.
+A step by step instructions on how to run the unittesting tests and export JaCoCo Report.

-To install this repo locally run
+To install this repo locally run:

     git clone https://github.com/AthinaDavari/Lab_Assignments_Applied_Engineering.git

-In order to test the unittesting module, run the command in unittesting directory
+- In order to test the unittesting module, run the command in unittesting directory:

         mvn test

+- If you want to generate JaCoCo Report, run the command in unittesting directory:

+        mvn package jacoco:report

+  and to open the report run:

+   - For Windows cmd:

+         target\site\jacoco\index.html

+   - For Git Bash:

+         start target/site/jacoco/index.html

+   - For Linux terminal:

+         xdg-open target/site/jacoco/index.html

 ## Demo
 If you install and run the unittesting test successfully, you will see a green "BUILD SUCCESS" message: